anupambhatnagar/GPUPuzzlers/collectives/collectives-answer.md

 1. Tree
 1. CollNet

 In the Ring and Tree algorithms the GPUs form a ring and tree respectively.
-CollNet can be used, only when Infiniband is available.
+CollNet is more sophisticated.
+It can be used only when Infiniband is available.
 At a high level CollNet creates hierarchical rings and the Ring All Reduce can be broken down as: Inter-node Reduce Scatter followed by Intra-node All Reduce and then an Inter-node All Gather.